nus-cs2103-AY2425S1/tp/docs/_includes/DeveloperGuide/Requirements/03_non_functional_requirements.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. There should be only one type of currency used in all transactions for MVP, defaulted to SGD.
-5. The parameters that related to amount of currency should be dominated in dollars with at most 2 decimal places for cents, delimited by a decimal point (.).
-6. The current format of the JSON format should be compatible with previous version of the software.
+5. The current format of the JSON format should be compatible with previous version of the software.
-7. The product is used only for expense tracking and consolidation, no real world exchange of money will be carried out.
+6. The product supports expense tracking and consolidation, no real world exchange of money will be carried out.
-8. The user should be able to restore and use a backup save file as part of disaster recovery.
+7. The user should be able to restore and use a backup save file as part of disaster recovery.
-9. The user should be able to save the save file on a portable device and continue to work on the save file on another computer.
+8. The user should be able to save the save file on a portable device and continue to work on the save file on another computer.